 https://schd.ws/hosted_files/icann60abudhabi2017/0e/I60AUH_Wed01Nov2017-Customer%20Standing%20Committee%20Review%20Team-en.pdf

-As a result of these consultations, the RT has prepared this its initial report for public comment.
-A Final Report will be prepared taking into account comments received during the comment period and will be presented to the RySG, and ccNSO and GNSO Councils for adoption.
+As a result of these consultations, the RT has prepared its initial report for public comment.
+A Final Report will be prepared taking into account comments received during the comment period and will be presented to the RySG, and to the ccNSO and GNSO Councils for adoption.

 4. Summary of RT Findings